Ralo93/earthquake_damage_prediction/README.md

 # Earthquake Damage Prediction

 This repository contains our team's approach to the Earthquake Damage Prediction competition hosted on DrivenData.org.
-The challenge here was to submit a solution within 2 days, while managing a team.
-We were able to score the highest micro-F1-score out of all participants in the mini-competition hosted by DataScienceRetreat.
-Being only 1% below rank 1 in the overall competition, I would consider this a success.

-## Team Members
+### The challenge and the results

-- Alan Tump
+- Submit a solution within 2 days, while managing a team.
-- Shan Jiang
+- We were able to score the highest micro-F1-score out of all participants in the mini-competition hosted by DataScienceRetreat.
-- Raphael von Lottner
+- Being only 1% below rank 1 in the overall competition, I would consider this a success, as we submitted only 6 solutions.

 ## Project Overview